This policy is effective immediately, and will be reviewed annually or as deemed necessary.

 We only collect personal information if it is reasonably necessary for one or more of our business functions or activities.

-The purposes for which emoney collects, holds, uses and discloses personal information include opening of accounts (including identity verification requirements), assessing and actioning credit applications, loan account management, providing or managing other products and services including securitisation of loans, effecting transactions authorised by you, account administration, planning, product research and development, other internal management functions and operations related to the provision or management of products by emoney, management of our business, enhancing emoney’s relationship with you, seeking credit information from credit reporting bodies such as Veda, DNB and Experian, debt collection, complying with our legal obligations, audit, assessment of employment applications and to provide information required by law for employment purposes.
+The purposes for which emoney collects, holds, uses and discloses personal information include opening of accounts (including identity verification requirements), assessing and actioning credit applications, loan account management, providing or managing other products and services including securitisation of loans, effecting transactions authorised by you, account administration, planning, product research and development, other internal management functions and operations related to the provision or management of products by emoney, management of our business, enhancing emoney’s relationship with you, seeking credit information from credit reporting bodies such as Equifax Group, DNB and Experian, debt collection, complying with our legal obligations, audit, assessment of employment applications and to provide information required by law for employment purposes.

 We never sell or disclose any personal information to third parties for direct marketing by other organisations.